 Community discussions to take place in May

-Main image: The proposed site for new homes next to Knowle West Health Park.
+Main image: The proposed site for new homes at Knowle West Health Park.
 Picture courtesy of Participatr.

-Residents will now have longer to have their say about plans for new homes on land next to Knowle West Health Park – with the consultation period extended until May.
+Residents will now have longer to have their say about plans for new homes on land at Knowle West Health Park – with the consultation period extended until May.

-The 4.5 hectare site surrounding the Health Park, off Downton Road, is allocated for a range of uses in Bristol’s Local Plan – including community use, open space, business and housing.
+The 4.5 hectare site off Downton Road is allocated for a range of uses in Bristol’s Local Plan – including community use, open space, business and housing.

 The land is owned by Bristol City Council which wants to use 1.2 hectares of the site for up to 50 homes.

 Existing buildings and much of the public open space at the Health Park will remain.

 Bristol-based engagement specialists, Participatr. have been collecting the views of the local community via an interactive website and a short questionnaire since the beginning of March.

 A spokesperson from Participatr. says: “Due to the high number of responses, the design team would like to have further discussions with the community through the ward councillors and Knowle West Alliance before a pre-application submission is made.

 “These discussions will now need to wait until the local elections have taken place as we are in the ‘pre-election’ period.